Why should cats be indoors?

 Keep a supply of toys on hand:

-Indulge in your cat’s natural instinct to prey and hunt by providing appropriate toys.
+Indulge in your cat’s instinct to prey and hunt by providing appropriate toys.
 These can include toy mice, corks from bottles, shower curtain rings, ping pong balls, wand-type toys, and interactive toys.
 Cats love to hide, so provide him with plenty of entertainment just by giving it an old box or two or even a large paper bag (never use a plastic bag) to play with and hide in.

 Make some time daily to play with your cat: